webplatform/docs/css/properties/margin/index.md

 }}
 }}
 {{Notes_Section
-|Usage=This is a shorthand property that specifies up to four width values.
+|Usage=This is a shorthand property that specifies up to four <margin-width> values.

 Negative margins are supported except for top and bottom margins on inline objects.